;

 Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
 Become a member to access this data or take out a free 30-day membership trial now.

-Retail sales rose by xx% year-on-year in February according to the Retail Economics Retail Sales Index.
-Factors impacting the headline performance in the month include:
+Retail sales rose by xx% year-on-year in June according to the Retail Economics Retail Sales Index.

 Take out a FREE 30 day membership trial to read the full report.